Would love your thoughts, please comment at the end of the post!

 7. You should carefully weigh the risks and complications of the surgery

-According to WebMD2, vomiting, nausea, nutritional deficiency, bloating, gastric sleeve leak, strictures, pouch stretching, GERD and dumping syndrome are some of the common risks and complications of bariatric surgery among most individuals.
+View in Article, vomiting, nausea, nutritional deficiency, bloating, gastric sleeve leak, strictures, pouch stretching, Gastroesophageal Reflux Disease (GERD) and dumping syndrome are some of the common risks and complications of bariatric surgery among most individuals.

 8. Bariatric surgery warrants lifestyle changes of those around you

 Remember that overcoming small spells of self-doubt will only take you towards building higher self-esteem.
-Keep yourself ready for a physical and emotional change!
+Get ready for a physical and emotional change!

-- Review of testimonials and real-time recommendations from friends or family members are a must to know about past patients’ experiences.
+- Review of testimonials and real-time recommendations from friends or family members are necessary to know about past patients’ experiences.

 - The price difference is a determining factor that was considered by almost all our clients.